 The way you describe making them will actually give you a steamed potato instead of a baked potato.
 Restaurants prefer to do them this way because they hold well and can be served a long time after they are cooked.

 A true baked potato is baked in just the skin.
 If you like to add oil to the outside, you can do that too.
 Prick them a couple of times and just set them on the oven rack and bake away!
 If you use Russets, they'll be fluffy and delicious this way!

 I love a crisp baked potato skin!
 Mmmmm!
 I wash and dry the potato run a metal shish ka bob skewer thru it and lay it on the oven rack.
 The potato or potatoes bake a lot faster and Oh So Good!
 Enjoy

 Try baked potatoes this way...slice the potatoe into three sections (so two cuts) between slices of potatoe instert a slice of onion, mushrooms, and pat with butter.
 Then fold in foil wrap and bake as usual....mmmm good

 In the past, I seldom baked potatoes because it takes so long to bake them in the oven, however, I do love them.
 Today, I tried baking some in the crockpot and they were scrumptious.

 Whether you purchase potatoes in bulk and they're coming close to their expiration date, and/or you simply like short cuts for daily meal preparation, try this: Bake up a few taters ahead.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-For quicker baking time for your baked potatoes try boiling them for 5-7 minutes first and then wrapping them in aluminum foil and baking at 400 degrees F.
+Try boiling them for 5-7 minutes first and then wrapping them in aluminum foil and baking at 400 degrees.